A meshless MUSCL method for the BGK-Boltzmann equation: Numerical scheme

-\subsubsubsection{Higher-order meshless MUSCL scheme} The upwind scheme from section \ref{section:Space1DFirstOrder} requires a different upwind stencil for every transport velocity.
-Such a procedure is cumbersome and computationally expensive, especially in 2D.
-For the higher-order methods we thus use the central meshless MUSCL scheme that was developed in \cite{willems2025higherordermeshlessschemeshyperbolic}.
+\subsubsubsection{Higher-order meshless MUSCL scheme} For the higher-order methods we use the meshless MUSCL scheme that was developed in \cite{willems2025b}.
+The scheme employs a single central MLS stencil, thereby avoiding the need for multiple separate upwind stencils, such as those used in WENO schemes \cite{avesani_new_2014, avesani_alternative_2021, tiwari_meshfree_2022}.
 The first-order schemes will act as a fallback method in the case that oscillations are detected.
 We will illustrate the idea of the meshless MUSCL scheme using as an example a second-order variant.
 The extension to higher orders and two space dimensions are discussed below.
-Given the coefficients \(\alpha_{ij}\) and \(\beta_{ij}\) associated to the third-order MLS from section \ref{section:SpaceDiscretization}, we can write the transport term in \eqref{eq:ChuALE1D} as The discretisation \eqref{eq:UnstableCentral} corresponds to a central discretisation, which produces an ordinary differential equation with unstable modes \cite{willems2025higherordermeshlessschemeshyperbolic}.
+Given the coefficients \(\alpha_{ij}\) and \(\beta_{ij}\) associated to the third-order MLS from section \ref{section:SpaceDiscretization}, we can write the transport term in \eqref{eq:ChuALE1D} as The discretisation \eqref{eq:UnstableCentral} corresponds to a central discretisation, which produces an ordinary differential equation with unstable modes \cite{willems2025b}.
 Instead, we introduce a numerical approximation for the midpoint \(g\left(\frac{x_i + x_j}{2}, j, t\right) \approx g_{i,j, k}(t) \), which we define later, and write the transport term as Because the stencil ``size'' reduces by a factor two due to the use of the midpoints, a factor two must be introduced in the spatial derivative \eqref{eq:willems2025higherordermeshlessschemeshyperbolicEQ1}.
 The midpoint \(g_{i,j, k}(t)\) is reconstructed either from point \(i\) or from point \(j\) in an upwind manner with \(\Bar{g}_{ij, k}\) and \(\Bar{g}_{ji, k}\) the reconstructed values (ignoring the time dependence for brevity) Note that the coefficients \(\alpha_{ij}\) and \(\beta_{ij}\) must only be computed once per time step.
 They can then be reused for every discrete velocity in the computation of the gradient \eqref{eq:willems2025higherordermeshlessschemeshyperbolicEQ1} and the reconstruction of the midpoint \eqref{eq:1DMUSCLmidpointRec1} \eqref{eq:1DMUSCLmidpointRec2}.
 The extension of this scheme to higher-orders is straightforward.
 Using a higher-order MLS procedure, a higher-order approximation for the first-order derivatives can be obtained.
 Then, using all available derivatives from the MLS approximation, the reconstruction can be performed to higher-order.
-In \cite{willems2025higherordermeshlessschemeshyperbolic}, a fourth order scheme was obtained and the stability properties of the meshless MUSCL methods were investigated.
+In \cite{willems2025b}, a fourth order scheme was obtained and the stability properties of the meshless MUSCL methods were investigated.
 Finally, we note that due to the higher-order nature of the scheme, it cannot be TVD stable \cite{leveque_numerical_1992}.
 In section \ref{section:TimeDiscretization}, we discuss a procedure to deal with this issue.